surajsinghgahlot/projects/Readme.md

 ### Apps Into:
 1. **AWS Amplify**: <br />
                     a.
 This is everything you need to build full-stack web UI & mobile apps. <br />
                     b.
-It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps. <br />
+It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps.

 2. **Amazon Cognito**: <br />
                      a.
 The service helps you implement customer identity & access management into web & mobile applications. <br />
                      b.
 You can quickly & user authentication & access control to your applications in minutes. <br />
                      c.
 It is fully AWS managed apps so it comes with scalelibilty. <br />
                      d.
-It help you to trigger another AWS application like lambda, SES etc. <br />
+It help you to trigger another AWS application like lambda, SES etc.

 3. **Amazon SES**: <br />
                     It is a cloud-based email service provider that can integrate into any application for high volume email automation.